Republic of Singapore Air Force

 The Republic of Singapore Air Force (RSAF) is the aerial service branch of the Singapore Armed Forces (SAF) responsible for controlling and defending the airspace of the country, and providing air support to the Army and Navy.
 It was established in 1968 as the Singapore Air Defence Command (SADC) before renaming to its current name in 1975.
-As the most powerful air force in Southeast Asia, the RSAF has undertaken a significant role in Singapore's military defence strategy since its formation.

-The RSAF has been considered by various analysts as being the most technologically advanced air force in the region, with the ability to act as a strong deterrence from potential hostile nations as well as defending the airspace of the island city-state.
-In the event of national exigencies or a full-scale war, the RSAF will be the first leading the charge when conflict arises, in combat situations.
+As one of the larger and more technologically advanced air forces in Southeast Asia, the RSAF has undertaken a significant role in Singapore's military defence strategy since its formation.
+The RSAF is one of the more modern air forces in the region.

-As of 2021, the RSAF uses four air bases domestically, Paya Lebar, Changi, Sembawang, and Tengah, as well as at civilian airport Seletar.
-The RSAF has overseas detachments in various countries, most notably in Australia, the United States and France.
-As of 2021, the RSAF has a strength of 8,000 active personnel.
+The RSAF currently has four domestic airbases – Paya Lebar, Changi, Sembawang and Tengah – as well as a presence at the civilian airport of Seletar.
+The RSAF also has overseas detachments in various countries, most notably in Australia, France, Thailand and the United States.
+As of 2023, the RSAF has a strength of 6,000 active personnel.

 History

 Early years

-In January 1968, the United Kingdom, which by this time has lost most of its global prestige especially after the Suez Crisis and was facing major financial difficulties that was greatly exacerbated by the devaluation of the pound, announced the imminent withdrawal of all its troops "East of Suez" by the end of 1971.
+In January 1968, the United Kingdom, which by this time had lost most of its global prestige especially after the Suez Crisis and was facing major financial difficulties that were greatly exacerbated by the devaluation of the pound, announced the imminent withdrawal of all its troops "East of Suez" by the end of 1971.
 Prior to then, Singapore had depended heavily on Britain's Royal Air Force (RAF) for its air defence, while the newly established Singapore Armed Forces (SAF) had concentrated its efforts mainly on building up the land-based Singapore Army.